Charlotte likes pretty things, and she loves the beach, sushi, coffee and seashells.

 I wanted to take this moment to review a dress I recently bought at Hot Topic.
 The dress is the Dark Galaxy Glow-In-The-Dark Dress, the Plus Size edition.
 The dress is 38 inches long and 95% polyester and 5% spandex.
 The beautiful, lightweight fabric, extra arm room, fitted waist, the delicate way that it hangs, and extraterrestrial purple color sold this dress for me.
 This dress retailed at close to 45 dollars, not including any discounts, which do become available from time to time at Hot Topic.
 I love this dress, and it's become one of my favorites.

 Sizing for Hot Topic Glow-In-The-Dark Dress

 The plus sizes range from zero to five, and according to the size/fit guide at Hot Topic, a zero is a size 12.
-A one is a size 14/16; a size two is size 18/20.
-Size three is 22/24, size four is 24/26, size five is 26/28, and size six is an equivalent to a size 30.
+A one is a size 14/16; a size two is a size 18/20.
+Size three is 22/24, size four is 24/26, size five is 26/28, and size six is equivalent to a size 30.
 As for me, I fall within the size two range or size 20 scope at Hot Topic.
-I am about 288 pounds at 5'5, and my measurements are 47 chest size, 47 waist size, 54 inch hip circumference, with a 40B size brassiere measurement.
+I am about 288 pounds at 5'5, and my measurements are 47 chest size, 47 waist size, 54-inch hip circumference, with a 40B size brassiere measurement.
 These figures are quite crucial because purchasing dresses online can be tricky.
 Usually, the models represented do not adequately replicate a real-life figure.
-Real life figures range in size, shape, length, width.
-In my case, I am more pear shaped, carrying most of my weight near my hips and rear end while being mostly flat-chested for a plus-sized woman.
+Real-life figures range in size, shape, length, and width.
+In my case, I am more pear-shaped, carrying most of my weight near my hips and rear end while being mostly flat-chested for a plus-sized woman.
 My most significant problem areas with dresses are usually the sleeves.
 My arms are rather large and typically plus-sized dresses with any sleeve constrict or get 'stuck' at my upper arm area, and therefore, are deemed unwearable.